Mokele-mbembe: Theories

 The lack of physical evidence and the conflicting witnesses have made the existence of the entity doubted by the large majority of scientists and historians.
 The most reasonable and agreed upon explanation is that the mokele-mbembe is a legend based on the black rhinoceros, a species once common to central Africa, where the stories of the mokele-mbembe originated.
 According to skeptic Ben Radford, the origin of the creature can be traced back to a 1909 book by zoologist Carl Hagenbeck called Beasts and Men.
 Based on recently discovered dinosaur bones, Hagenbeck speculated that sauropods may still live in Africa.
 Although he offered no evidence other than legends, the claims were circulated by the press, including The Washington Post.
 Daniel Loxton and Donald Prothero claimed it "launched what would become the modern cryptozoological legend of mokele-mbembe".
 They concluded that the reports of the monster were not result of hard evidence or genuine first-hand accounts of native encounters with the creature, but rather a "distillation of many creatively varied stories from widely separated regions.
 The absence of evidence supporting the creature's existence, despite several centuries of Western contact with the region, numerous expeditions in search of the animal, and periodic aerial and satellite surveillance, all of which have detected elephants and other large animals - but no sauropods - all serve to argue against the existence of mokele-mbembe.

+In his book Beasts and Men (1909), Carl Hagenbeck linked the legend to a rumour of a "half elephant, half dragon".
+Furthermore, the Pygmies of Congo Basin suspect that the mokele-mbembe is an amphibious water dragon with a large elephantine body.
+Additionally, the creature is believed to be herbivorous.
+Various reports have described the mokele-mbembe as a dragon with a long neck and tail, three-clawed feet and a single horn on its neck or a tusk-like tooth.